davidsteimle/RemoteInfoGather/README.md

 }
 ```

+## Record as You Go

+So, if we are talking about a lot of systems, and a lot of time, what happens if you have a power outage, or IT sends a shutdown command in the middle of the night.
+Whether your script completed or not, its results were all stored in volatile memory.
+One way to keep the data you gain is to write it, in some manner.

+I like to use a database, such as SQLite3, at times.
+I will transform my results into a SQL query, and add them to a simple database.
+The above results, however, are multi-level, and might be hard to database.
+You could convert individual results to JSON and write each to a file or files for later retreival, or you could database that JSON in a text field.

+The bottom line is that in the above scenario, you are relying on your system state not changing.
+If you get everything, and your system is still in good shape when you are done, well, then you have both.
+If something happens during your run, at least you have the data you gathered, even if it is not complete.
+With some proper data management, you could begin where you left off and cut down your time to complete.

 ## Clearing Variables

 When looping, as above, it is a good idea to recreate variables each time, or re-initialize them, to keep previous successful results from taining current failed results.